 Fetter strong madness in a silken thread.

 This speaks of basically chains, placed wherever, even in the mind, chains.
-This history tells us, we can, in time be set free from the chains that are keeping us down.
+This history tells us, we can in time, be set free from the chains that are keeping us down.
 The N.T. tells us, we are not to faint, lose heart, for in due time our work will be rewarded.
-There are historic stories of those who were never set free from real chains, prisons and only were set free after death.
-Our ultimate setting free, from flesh, circumstances, labors, troubles, warfare, do not fully end until they fully end in the world.
+There are historic stories of those who were never set free from real chains, prisons, set free after death.
+Our ultimate setting free, from flesh, circumstances, labors, troubles, warfare, these do not fully end until they fully end in the world.
 The message is not what I want to bring forth, as in this story, it is true Joseph suffered a very long time, but he was set free and he was used in a great way.

 The iron fetters were preparing him to wear chains of gold, and making his feet ready to stand on high places.